-Parents, we understand that this new school year is going to be different and we want to help meet the needs of the families in our community.
-Beginning Monday, September 21st, 2020, Crossroads is introducing an Educational Support Program on our campus.
-This will be a full-day program for Kindergarten – 8th grade students to complete their remote learning as well as participate in social, play, skill building and spiritual growth activities, all under adult supervision.
+Parents, we understand that this new school year is different and we want to help meet the needs of the families in our community.
+Beginning September 21st, 2020, Crossroads introduced an Educational Support Program on our campus.
+This is a full-day program for Kindergarten – 8th grade students to complete their remote learning as well as participate in social, play, skill building and spiritual growth activities, all under adult supervision.

 Additionally, to meet the needs of students in 9th – 12th grade, we will offer core subject class support 2 afternoons a week.